Home » Blog » Europe » Iceland » 5 Best Things To Do In Iceland In Summer (June – August)

 A little further down is a stretch of black sand beach where the icebergs are washed ashore, and you can spot all sorts of sculptures and forms glistering like diamonds.
 Maybe it’s no surprise that this beach is also nicknamed Diamond Beach.

 I took my time to wander around and also had breakfast in the campervan on the parking lot.
-As the sun came out later, I watched the icebergs melt on the beach and was impressed by the speed in which the icebergs became half their size.
+As the sun came out later, I watched the icebergs melt on the beach and was impressed by the speed at which the icebergs became half their size.

-#3 Snorkel Between The Tectonic Plates In Silfra
+3. Snorkel Between The Tectonic Plates In Silfra

 Ever wanted to float between two continents?
 Iceland is full of epic adventures and I surely couldn’t miss snorkelling in the fissure between the North American and Eurasian tectonic plates cutting through Iceland.
-A once in a lifetime experience!
+A once-in-a-lifetime experience!

 Silfra is the only place on the planet where you can experience the crack between the two tectonic plates while snorkelling or diving and my experience was absolutely unforgettable.